 Detailed information on the College's Academic Integrity policy may found in the HCCC Student Handbook.
 The handbook also contains useful information for students on completing research projects and avoiding plagiarism.

-Hudson County Community College Classroom Recording Policy
+Classroom Recording Policy at HCCC

 Student Classroom Recording Policy